Moldova's pro-EU ruling party is leading polls in election fraught with Russian interference claims

 The pivotal vote will elect a new 101-seat parliament, after which Moldova’s president nominates a prime minister, generally from the leading party or bloc, which can then try to form a new government.
 A proposed government needs parliamentary approval.

 When polls closed locally at 9 p.m.
-(1800 GMT) on Sunday, the Central Electoral Commission reported that more than 1.59 million, or about 51.9% of eligible voters had cast ballots, including 264,000 Moldovans in polling stations set up abroad, which will remain open until 7 p.m. in their respective countries.
+(1800 GMT) on Sunday, the Central Electoral Commission reported that more than 1.59 million, or about 51.9% of eligible voters had cast ballots.
+Some 276,000 Moldovans have voted in polling stations set up abroad, which will remain open until 7 p.m. in their respective countries.
 In the 2021 parliamentary election, turnout was just over 48%.

+Moldova's large diaspora will likely play a decisive role in the final outcome.
+In last year's presidential runoff — which was also viewed as a choice between East and West — a record number of 327,000 voters cast ballots abroad, more than 82% of whom favored Moldova's pro-Western President Maia Sandu.

+Sunday’s high-stakes ballot was to some extent a litmus test for the Moldovan authorities in countering what they have long alleged is a massive “hybrid war” conducted by Russia, which they accused of spending “hundreds of millions” of euros to try to seize power in Moldova and ultimately derail the country’s EU path.

 Igor Grosu, the leader of Party of Action and Solidarity, said after polls closed that “Russia’s attempts to hijack the electoral process have been huge” and that state institutions made efforts to ensure the security and integrity of the voting.